-Lightner Museum is housed in the former Alcazar Hotel built in 1888 by Henry Flagler.
-Today it is home to one of the finest collections of fine and decorative 19th century art in the country.
-The Museum is open to the public seven days a week and features self-guided tours, tours by reservation for adults and children, and demonstrations of antique mechanical musical instruments.
+Housed in the former Alcazar Hotel built by Henry Flagler in 1888, the Lightner Museum is home to one of the finest collections of fine and decorative 19th century art in the country.
+The museum is open to the public seven days a week and features demonstrations of antique mechanical musical instruments.
+Self-guided tours and tours by reservation are available.

 Preserve, maintain, research, and interpret the Museum's collections for the educational benefit of the visiting public.
 The Museum is a non-profit cultural institution sustained by admissions and donations, and it is supported by a dedicated staff of volunteers.